brentrossen/AzureBlobContainerSync/README.md

 BlobContainerSynchronizer and BlobSynchronizer manage keeping local files up to date with what's stored in your Azure Storage container/blob.
 The system uses the .NET 4.5+ async-await pattern to keep the thread requirements of the synchronization lightweight.

 # Getting Started
-1) Reference the BlobContainerSynchronizer.dll either by cloning the repo and building the code yourself or referencing the NuGet package (NuGet package coming soon).
+1) Reference the BlobContainerSynchronizer.dll either by referencing the NuGet package (https://www.nuget.org/packages/AzureBlobContainerSync/) or cloning the repo and building the code.

 2) Create a BlobSynchronizer or ContainerSynchronizer